noodlefrenzy/coreos-azure/README.md

-# Deploying Apps with Docker and CoreOS on Microsoft Azure
+# App Deployment with Docker and CoreOS on Microsoft Azure

-This quickstart provides everything you need to go from nothing to deploying a scaled application using Docker and CoreOS on Microsoft Azure.
+This repo provides everything you need to go from nothing to deploying a scaled application using Docker and CoreOS on Microsoft Azure.

 It assumes you are running on an Debian-based system like Ubuntu for the first section on Docker and a POSIX development machine for the second section on CoreOS.
-I’m going to use an A1 Azure VM running Ubuntu 14.04 LTS for this walkthrough.

 ## Docker Fundamentals